tlswg/certificate-compression/draft-ghedini-tls-certificate-compression.md

 change the format of the Certificate message sent by the client.

-If the format of the extension is altered using CertificateType extension [TLS-Ext-Registry], the resulting altered message is compressed instead.
+If the format of the extension is altered using CertificateType extension [RFC7250], the resulting altered message is compressed instead.

 If the server chooses to use cached_info extension [RFC7924] to replace the Certificate message with a hash, it MUST NOT send the compress_certificates